alitsaberi/slumber/configs/instructions/tactile_cueing.md

+The next step is a task assessing whether you can perceive **tactile cues**.

+**Tactile cues** are vibration delivered to your forehead by the EEG headband.
-During the experiment, you may receive light cues through the EEG headband.

-- If you do, try to wake up.
+During the session, you may receive **tactile cues**.
+If you do, respond as described below:

+- Repeat the **LRLR eye movement** if you perceive vibration while sleeping or while performing cognitive training.

+- **Wake up** if you perceive a **high-intensity** vibration during sleep.

-For the next step, You will assess whether you can perceive the vibration.
+For the next step, first, you will see a **"Present Cue"** button on the screen.
+Follow the steps below to complete the connection process.

-**Next step: Tactile cueing test.**
+1. Lie down on where you want to sleep.

-- Click the **"Present Cue"** button.
+2. Click the **"Present Cue"** button to indicate you are ready to receive the tactile cue.
 A countdown will appear.

-- After the countdown ends, click the **"Yes/No"** button to indicate whether you perceived the vibration.
+   - After the countdown, an tactile cue will be delivered.

+3. Respond to the question that appears on the screen.

-- Repeat this process until a confirmation message appears and the **"Done"** button is activated.
+4. Repeat this process until a **confirmation message** appears and then you can proceed to the next task.

-- If you cannot perceive the vibration, refer to **"If you encounter any issues"** in the **"?
-Help"** section.
+   - The **confirmation message** may appear on the first attempt.

+**Two other possible outcomes** may appear:

+1. **Failed to deliver** the tactile cue.

+   - There might be an issue connecting to the headband.
+Consult the **help menu** to reconnect and reset the EEG headband.

+2. The **confirmation message does not appear**.

+   - If you have repeated the tasks for >20 times and a confirmation message still does not appear, end the current experimental session and contact us to report this issue in the morning.